SijingYu/cmsc734_teamProj/README.md

 $ python -m http.server 8080
 ```

-Now, open your browser and type http://localhost:8080/ in the URL bar and press enter or go.
+Now, open your browser and type ```bash http://localhost:8080/ ``` in the URL bar and press enter or go.
 This action will display the application's web page❤️.